Ada-Developers-Academy/core-unit-2/intro-to-sql/intro-to-relational-databases.md

 ## SQL Communicates With Relational Databases

-Databases are ways to organize and store data.
 After a database is setup, we can talk with it.
 But how?

 **SQL** is a query _language_.
 It's a programming language specifically designed to talk to _relational databases_.